-Summarizing the above discussion, we obtain an equivalent condition for RH in terms of canonical systems associated with Hamiltonians.
-This framework to establish the equivalent condition of RH is applicable to more general zeta- and $L$-functions.
-We apply it to $L$-functions in the Selberg class which was introduced in Selberg \cite{Sel} together with a sophisticated consideration about the question what is an $L$-function.
-Then we obtain an equivalent condition for the analogue of RH for $L$-functions in the Selberg class as in Section \ref{section_2}.
+Summarizing the above discussion, we will obtain an equivalent condition for RH in terms of canonical systems associated with Hamiltonians.
+This framework to establish the equivalent condition for RH applies to more general zeta and $L$-functions.
+We apply it to $L$-functions in the Selberg class which was introduced in Selberg \cite{Sel} together with a sophisticated consideration about the question of what is an $L$-function.
+Then we obtain an equivalent condition for an analogue of RH for $L$-functions in the Selberg class as in Section \ref{section_2}.
 This is the goal of this paper.

 Before concluding the introduction, we comment on the Hilbert-P{\'o}lya conjecture, a conjectural possible approach to RH.
 It claims that the imaginary parts of the nontrivial zeros of $\zeta(s)$ are eigenvalues of some unbounded self-adjoint operator $\mathsf{D}$ acting on a Hilbert space $\mathcal{H}$.
-The Montgomery-Odlyzko conjecture on the vertical distribution of the nontrivial zeros of $\zeta(s)$ and the resemblance between the Weil explicit formula and the Selberg trace formula are strong evidences to the Hilbert-P{\'o}lya conjecture.
+The Montgomery-Odlyzko conjecture on the vertical distribution of the nontrivial zeros of $\zeta(s)$ and the resemblance between the Weil explicit formula and the Selberg trace formula are strong evidence to the Hilbert-P{\'o}lya conjecture.
 No pair $(\mathcal{H},\mathsf{D})$ of space and operator had been found, although the conjectural pair were suggested by several authors.
-Among them, the idea of A. Connes~\cite{Connes99} for the conjectural Hilbert-P{\'o}lya pair $(\mathcal{H},\mathsf{D})$ is very attractive in the sense that it stands on the local--global principle in number theory (adeles and ideles), it enables us to understand the Weil explicit formula as a trace formula, and it is stated not only for $\zeta(s)$ but also Dedekind zeta-functions and Hecke $L$-functions.
-In addition, his idea is compatible with the Berry--Keating model~\cite{BK99} which is an attempt to give an explanation for RH by using physical model.
+Among them, the idea of Connes~\cite{Connes99} for the conjectural Hilbert-P{\'o}lya pair $(\mathcal{H},\mathsf{D})$ is very attractive in the sense that it stands on the local--global principle in number theory (adeles and ideles), it enables us to understand the Weil explicit formula as a trace formula, and it is stated not only for $\zeta(s)$ but also Dedekind zeta-functions and Hecke $L$-functions.
+In addition, his idea is compatible with the Berry--Keating model~\cite{BK99} which is an attempt to explain RH by using a physical model.